38th Infantry Division (United States): Interwar period

 The designated mobilization training center for the “Cyclone Division” was Camp Knox, Kentucky, where much of the division's training activities occurred between the wars.
 The 38th Division was fortunate in that it was one of the few multistate divisions that had the opportunity to train together each summer prior to World War II, and the entire division (except West Virginia's 150th Infantry) conducted its summer camp most years at Camp Knox from 1923 to 1939.
 For the 1936 camp, the division participated in the Fifth Corps Area phase of the Second Army maneuvers at Fort Knox.
 During that maneuver, the 38th Division operated as part of the provisional V Corps against the 10th Infantry Brigade, 5th Division.
 Additionally, the division staff participated in the Fifth Corps Area command post exercise (CPX) in May 1929 and in the Second Army CPX in September 1938 at Fort Knox.
 In 1940, the entire “Cyclone” Division again participated in the Second Army maneuvers, this time near Camp McCoy, Wisconsin.
 In addition to summer training, the entire division, less the West Virginia elements, was called up for flood relief duty in January and February 1937 when the Ohio River overflowed in one of the worst floods in its history.
-The "Cyclone" Division was inducted into active federal service at home stations on 17 January 1941 and assigned to the V Corps.
-Instead of Fort Knox, however, it was ordered to move to Camp Shelby, Mississippi, where it arrived on 26 January 1941.
-After the division's initial train-up period, it participated in the V Corps Maneuver 16–27 June 1941 near Camp Beauregard, Louisiana, and in the GHQ Maneuvers in August–September 1941 near Cooper, Louisiana.